Ms-10182/eth-avax-intermediate-mod-4/README.md

 ## Execution program

 To run this code, first go to https://faucets.chain.link/ and claim free fuji testnet avax faucet using login via github.
-Now Head towards remix or hardhat as per your intreset, in this project remix was used for its ease. create a new ```MyContract.sol``` file and copy the content of ```DegenToken.sol``` into it.
+Now Head towards remixIDE or hardhat as per your intreset, in this project remix was used for its ease. create a new ```MyContract.sol``` file and copy the content of ```DegenToken.sol``` into it.
 In left side go to compile tab and choose the compatible compiler.
 Then in deploy section choose injection wallet (metamast, phantom, etc.).